 Children’s skin is different from that of adults.
 A child’s unique developmental needs and other considerations must be taken into account during diagnosis and treatment.

-We provide compassionate, family-centered care for children 8 years old and above, in a relaxed, child-friendly environment.
+We provide compassionate, family-centered care for children 8 years old and above in a relaxed, child-friendly environment.

 Our program enables age-appropriate management of common and rare disorders affecting the skin, hair, and nails.
 We educate children and their families about skin disease and proper skincare with the goal of maintaining healthy skin throughout their lives.